RajaaBoulassouak/Quantified_Self_BE/README.md

 ## Running Tests
-* Sufficient testing is provided
+Sufficient testing is provided

-to run the test suite `mocha --exit`
+to run the tests execute `mocha --exit`

 ## How to Contribute